Towards Human Understanding of Paraphrase Types in Large Language Models: Related Work

 \section{Related Work}

 Approaches for paraphrase generation range from rule- and template-based approaches \cite{androut2010survey} to trained transformers generating paraphrased text \cite{wahle-etal-2022-large}.
 Rule-based methods rely on parsing the original sentence and applying either hand-crafted \cite{keownParaphrasingQuestionsRule} or automatically inferred \cite{lin2001discovery} rules to transform the text.
-Recently, paraphrase generation involves deep learning models, especially LLMs. \citet{witteveen-andrews-2019-paraphrasing} use a fine-tuned version of GPT-2 to generate paraphrases and evaluate their semantic similarity. \citet{PALIVELA2021100025} fine-tune a T5 model to generate and identify paraphrases. \citet{wahle-etal-2022-large} explore T5 and GPT-3 regarding qualitative properties of generated paraphrases, access the ability of humans to identify machine-paraphrased textm and suggest that LLMs can generate paraphrases that match human-generated paraphrases in clarity, fluency, and coherence.
+Recently, paraphrase generation involves deep learning models, especially LLMs \cite{zhou-bhat-2021-paraphrase}. \citet{witteveen-andrews-2019-paraphrasing} use a fine-tuned version of GPT-2 to generate paraphrases and evaluate their semantic similarity. \citet{PALIVELA2021100025} fine-tune a T5 model to generate and identify paraphrases. \citet{wahle-etal-2022-large} explore T5 and GPT-3 regarding qualitative properties of generated paraphrases, access the ability of humans to identify machine-paraphrased text, and suggest that LLMs can generate paraphrases that match human-generated paraphrases in clarity, fluency, and coherence.

 As previous paraphrase tasks rely heavily on similarity scores and do not capture the linguistic flexibility of paraphrases, \citet{wahle-etal-2023-paraphrase} proposed two new tasks, i.e., paraphrase type generation and detection, using the ETPC \cite{kovatchev-etal-2018-etpc} dataset.
 Their findings indicate that current LLMs (e.g., \gptshort) perform well when generating paraphrases with generic semantic similarity but struggle to generate them with fixed APTs.
 Additionally, models trained with APTs have improved performance in general paraphrase tasks (i.e., without APTs).
 While little is known yet in full detail on the paraphrastic mechanisms of all paraphrase types, further work revealed that specific types elicit prompt engineering capabilities over various downstream tasks, e.g., polarity for sentiment, or discourse for summarization \cite{wahle2024elicitprompt}.
+An alternative approach to APT to have more control over linguistic properties is generating paraphrases based on syntactic templates \cite{huang2021generating}.
+However, changes on a template level are too specific in a generation or detection task for humans to specify desired concepts.